A Key West vacation won’t be cheap — no matter how many tips you read or how much you plan.

 Our second-story room was one of four sharing two bathrooms, which were kept impeccably clean.
-Off-season, these rooms go for $89 to $110.
-(We loved Mo’s room for $99.)
-Rooms with private bathrooms rent for $125 to $165 off-season – still a very good deal for a quality Key West B&B.
+Off-season, these rooms go for as littles as $100 a night.
+(We loved Mo’s room.)
+Rooms with private bathrooms rent for $125 to $165 off-season – a very good deal for a quality Key West B&B in Old Town.

 One favorite nearby place to stay is Parmer’s Resort, 565 Little Torch Key.
 It’s 27 miles or 40 minutes outside Key West.
-During low season (September through mid-December), rooms start at $119.
+During low season (September through mid-December), rooms start at $159.
 This is a 1950s-vintage Key-style waterfront resort with pool, views and breakfast included.
 Like a lot of Keys properties, Parmer’s used to be more moderately priced, but it’s a good value if you want a resort experience AND a visit to Key West.

-Two other nearby choices: Sugar Loaf Lodge is 17 miles from Key West and offers waterfront rooms off-season starting at $140.
-Efficiencies at the Big Pine Key Fishing Lodge, 33000 Overseas Highway on Big Pine Key, start at $109 but the lodge is closed in summer 2018, recovering from Hurricane Irma.)
+Two other nearby choices: Sugar Loaf Lodge is 17 miles from Key West and offers waterfront rooms off-season starting at $155.
+(Efficiencies at the Big Pine Key Fishing Lodge, 33000 Overseas Highway on Big Pine Key, start at $109 but the lodge is closed in summer 2018, recovering from Hurricane Irma.)

 If you’re a camper, camping is another good way to make your trip inexpensive.
 Campsites in the Keys are expensive compared to other locales, but still cost less than hotel rooms.
 My colleague Bob Rountree has all the details on camping in the Lower Keys here.